CIRADA-Tools/FRion/README.md

 Scripts for calculating and applying ionospheric Faraday rotation corrections for radio polarization data, primarily time-independent corrections.

 **Full documentation can be found [here](https://frion.readthedocs.io/en/latest/).**
+Note that there are significant changes in **Version 1.1**, which are documented there.

 The core underlying tool is [RMextract](https://github.com/lofar-astron/RMextract/) which calculates the time-dependent ionospheric Faraday rotation.
 This script uses that to generate the time-integrated correction for a given observation.